WakandaWebWeaver/WakandaWebWeaver/README.md

 **What you'll find here:**

 * **Public repositories:** This is where I share my open-source projects, personal experiments, and learning resources.
 Feel free to browse, fork, and contribute!
-* **Contributions:** I actively contribute to existing projects on GitHub.
-You can find a list of my contributions on my profile page.

 **Here are some of my skills and interests:**

 * Java/Flutter (Android, iOS, Mac and Windows)
 * I'm just good with computers 🤓
 * I work mainly with Python, using it for a range of tasks such as ML Training, DataVisualization and WebDev.
+* Full-Stack Development
 * Open-Source

 **Currently working on:**